 - Description of goods and/or services provided

 - Delivery Location or Ship To address

 State Sales Tax: The State of Ohio does not pay State Sales Tax charged by an Ohio-based supplier for goods and/or services.

 Late Fees and Interest Charges: No agency is authorized to pay late payment or interest fees charged by suppliers other than fees charged by regulated utilities.

-Payment Terms: Unless otherwise established by written agreement, or a discount is offered for early payment, all invoices will be paid as Net30.
+Payment Terms: Unless otherwise established by written agreement, all invoices will be paid as Due Now.

 Confidential Personal Information: Confidential personal information should be omitted or redacted from the invoice.

 How to Submit Invoices to OBM Shared Services

 Email is the preferred and most efficient way to submit invoices to OBM Shared Services.
 Each invoice and associated documentation must be a separate image, and must be in the .pdf or .jpg format.
 MS Word and MS Excel formats are not accepted.
 Invoices submitted in an unaccepted format or the submission of multiple invoices as one image will be returned to the sender for correction and re-submission.
 Please email invoices to: